 About 50% of the over 10,000 press mentions we got in our Facebook IPO content campaign were from international publications.
 Start by targeting media outlets that translate articles from one language to another, like AP, AFP, Thompson Reuters, Dow Jones and IDG.
 If you’re appearing in these massive publications, you’ll have no trouble getting smaller, international local news outlets to pick up your story.

 Television and radio coverage can still be incredibly effective for authority building.
 TV and radio stations have journalists and editors looking for stories, too.

-We've been covered on NPR and BBC, and on television stations like Fox Business, which turned out to be a great driver for more press pickups.
+We've been covered on radio from NPR/BBC and on television stations like Fox Business, which turned out to be a great driver for more press pickups.
 Most TV and radio stations also have digital outlets, which means you might then be appearing on YouTube, in podcasts on iTunes, etc. Make sure you know everywhere the content will end up so you can promote it through your social and email marketing channels.

 The key to making all of this work together is in having a solid plan for promotion right from the initial content planning phase.
-The brand and authority building benefits can be massive--but you need to plan to promote or you're planning for a solid flop when you release that next awesome piece of content.
+The brand and authority building benefits can be massive--plan to promote or you’re planning for a solid flop when you release that next awesome piece of content!